hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 In Grid Identity, roles are not directly used as permissions.
 Instead, a role is defined as a list of permissions.
 The smart contracts check for permissions.
-This level of indirection allows the definition of higher-order roles be defined by organizations.
+This level of indirection allows organizations to define higher-order roles.
 The resulting state looks like:

 ![Grid Identity Diagram](https://github.com/Cargill/grid-rfcs/blob/identity/images/grid-identity/identity.png)